-SACOSAN is a biennial South Asian advocacy and practice forum on Water, Sanitation and Hygiene (WASH), co-led by the governments of the South Asian Association for Regional Cooperation (SAARC) nations: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
+SACOSAN is a biennial South Asian advocacy and practice forum on water, sanitation and hygiene (WASH), co-led by the governments of the South Asian Association for Regional Cooperation (SAARC) nations: Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.

 This regional event provides a forum to generate political will towards better sanitation in the region, with the following objectives:

-To accelerate the progress in sanitation and hygiene promotion in South Asia;
+To accelerate the progress in sanitation and hygiene promotion in South Asia

-To reiterate political commitment in each country of the region for furthering the sanitation agenda;
+To reiterate political commitment in each country of the region for furthering the sanitation agenda

 To share experiences and lessons learnt in sanitation and hygiene promotion

-SACOSAN VII & SDG 6 review
+SACOSAN VII and SDG 6 review

 In a plenary session, WaterAid, FANSA and WSSCC supported members of the most marginalised communities in relating their experiences to date on access to sanitation, and share research on transgender-inclusive sanitation.

-Safely managed sanitation and faecal sludge management (FSM).
+Safely managed sanitation and faecal sludge management.

-Menstrual hygiene management (MHM) in schools.
+Menstrual hygiene management in schools.